LaraibKaleem/python-mini-portfolio/README.md

-# Python-mini-portfolio
+# Python Mini Portfolio 🐍
 A collection of Python mini projects containing Python basics concepts.

-# Python Beginner Portfolio 🐍

-This repository contains small Python projects for beginners to practice Python fundamentals, CLI applications, file handling, APIs, and data analysis.
+This repository contains small Python projects for beginners to practice Python fundamentals, CLI applications, file handling, APIs, and so on.
 It is designed as a professional portfolio to showcase coding skills.

 ---